testpy/blog/content/python/quick-status-over-sites-pages-using-requests-library.rst

 Remember this is the output I considered contains important data necessary for my web app.
 You can configure the py  script / yaml different in order to obtain valuable data for your web app.
-We only used three from many others methods requests library offers Take a look at `requests
+We only used three from many others methods requests library offers.
+Take a look at `requests
 <http://docs.python-requests.org/en/latest/api/>`_ api and play with it in
 order to add new, more complex or simple test scenarios.